Richard Burthogge

 Richard Burthogge (1637/38–1705) (alias Borthoge, Burthog, Latinized to Burthoggius) of Devon, England, was a physician, magistrate and philosopher.

 Life

-Richard Burthogge was the son of a Captain of Foot at the garrison of Plymouth, and was baptised in Plympton St Maurice on 30 January 1637 (OS; 1638 by the Gregorian calendar).
+Richard Burthogge was the son of a Captain of Foot at the garrison of Plymouth, and was baptised in Plympton St Maurice on 30 January 1637 (OS; 1638 by Modern Style).
 He attended Exeter Grammar School, was admitted to All Souls College, Oxford, as a servitor in 1654, migrated to Lincoln College, Oxford, and graduated B.A. "completed by determination" in 1658.
 He matriculated at the University of Leiden in October 1661.
 His doctoral thesis was entitled "De lithiasi et calculo" and submitted on 27 February 1662.

 Back in England, Burthogge practiced medicine in and near Totnes.
-He spent many years at Bowden House, Ashprington, near Totnes, which belonged to his sister’s husband Edward Giles.
+He spent many years at Bowden House, Ashprington, near Totnes, which belonged to his sister's husband Edward Giles.
 Unprejudiced even against Catholics and probably himself a Non-Conformist, he was made a Justice of the Peace under King James II, a position he retained under King William III.